skerkour/black-hat-rust/README.md

 - You develop your own tools and exploits with Python, Ruby, C, Java...
 - You want to learn real-world offensive security, not just pentesting
 - You want to start your career in bug bounties or offensive security

+But I repeat, this book is NOT a computer science book.

 <h3>
   <a href="https://academy.kerkour.com/black-hat-rust?coupon=GITHUB">Buy the book now!</a>